earwig/template-influence-factor/README.md

 - Install all dependencies listed above.

-- Create an SQL database ...
+- Create an SQL database based on `schema.sql` on the same server as your MediaWiki database.

 - Create an earwigbot instance in `.earwigbot` (run `earwigbot .earwigbot`).
 In `.earwigbot/config.yml`, fill out the connection info for the database by